Building Social Skills Through Sports

 During practice, buddies learn the importance of communication.
 Whether it’s how to communicate if they need support or how to support a friend in need.
 As accountability partners (depending on age), using various forms of communication, such as weekly phone calls, daily text messages, or meetups outside of practice are encouraged

-As kids transition from childhood to adolescence, they experience significant changes in their self-perception and how they believe others perceive them.
-While youth are more likely to seek peer support, they may still feel reluctant to open up due to fear of being judged.
-The mindset of “I don’t need to wear a helmet because that will never happen to me” is similar to “I am the only one struggling emotionally or socially.”
+During these years, kids are also going through major changes in how they see themselves and how they think others see them.
+The mindset of “I don’t need to wear a helmet because that will never happen to me” is similar to “I am the only one struggling emotionally or socially,” causing a fear of opening up due to the risk of being judged.

 Our Buddy System